brettshollenberger/codecabulary/Inverse Associations.md

 Aside from being a bit silly, this does everything the first statement does, then queries the database a third time to find the CrazyCatLady associated with the first cat.
 But Rails already has this information! *Why* is it querying the database again?

 Rails is a bit dumb about the inverse of an association.
-You have to specify that an inverse relationship exists, like so: [gist id=5688873] With this done, when we issue:
+You have to specify that an inverse relationship exists, like so:

+    class CrazyCatLady < ActiveRecord::Base
+      has_many  :cats,
+                inverse_of: :crazy_cat_lady
+    end

+    class Cat < ActiveRecord::Base
+      belongs_to  :crazy_cat_lady,
+                  inverse_of: :cats
+    end
+[gist id=5688873]

+With this done, when we issue:

     CrazyCatLady.first.cats.first.crazy_cat_lady